Chart Color Schemes

 Infrastructure

-The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 4 projects that are expected to impact the area.
-Notable among these are St Helena Place, Nillumbik Play Space Renewal Projects, Eltham and Diamond Creek Major Activity Centres Structure Plans, and Hurstbridge Rail Line Upgrades (Watsonia-Eltham).
-The following list provides details on those projects deemed most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified four projects likely affecting the region.
+Notable projects are St Helena Place, Nillumbik Play Space Renewal Projects, Eltham and Diamond Creek Major Activity Centres Structure Plans, and Hurstbridge Rail Line Upgrades (Watsonia-Eltham).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.